CenturyLinkCloud/PublicKB/Security/ipsAnywhere.md

 Installs an IPS agent on your server.
 This server needs the ability to make a cURL command.
-This cURL command will pull down a script and install the Intrusion Prevention Agent.
+This cURL command will pull down a script and install the IPS agent.
-It will also configure the agent to activate and be in contact with our Manager.
+The script will configure and activate the agent.
+The agent will communicate with our security manager.

 ##### Structure